Selvi0927/Hill-and-Valley-Prediction-with-Logistic-Regression-Ybi-foundation/README.md

 # Hill-and-Valley-Prediction-with-Logistic-Regression-Ybi Foundation
-# Steps
+# Steps:
-# Logistic regression can be a reasonable choice for predicting hills and valleys, but it's important to understand its limitations.
+Logistic regression can be a reasonable choice for predicting hills and valleys, but it's important to understand its limitations.
 Here's a breakdown:

 # The Task:
 You want to build a model that can classify points on a graph as hills (upward bumps) or valleys (downward dips).